polkadot-fellows/RFCs/text/0103-introduce-core-index-commitment.md

 The UMP queue layout is changed to allow the relay chain to receive both the XCM messages and `UMPSignal` messages.
-An empty message (empty `Vec<u8>`) is used to mark the end of XCM messages and the start of `UMPSignal` messages.
+An empty message (empty `Vec<u8>`) is used to mark the end of XCM messages and the start of `UMPSignal` messages.The `UMPSignal` is optional and can be omitted by parachains not using elastic scaling.

 This way of representing the new messages has been chosen over introducing an enum wrapper to minimize breaking changes of XCM message decoding in tools like Subscan for example.